Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Discussion and Conclusion

 We find that most models spectrally evolve in similar fashion, though the lanthanide-rich $f_{\rm{dyn}} = 0.5$ model has more unique features driven by a markedly higher lanthanide mass fraction of $X_{\rm{La}} = 0.026$.
 We find several features common to most models.
 We recover Te\,\textsc{iii} emission at 2.1 $\mu$m across all epochs, though this feature is always blended, particularly at early times and in models with $M_{\rm{ej}} = 0.05\, \Msol$.
 We note more generally, that the emission at 2.1 $\mu$m is never found to be pure Te\,\textsc{iii}, with emission from Ce\,\textsc{iii}, Nd\,\textsc{ii}, Zr\,\textsc{ii}, Kr\,\textsc{ii} and Kr\,\textsc{iii} contributing to various degrees depending on model and epoch.
 Despite this, the persistent presence of Te\,\textsc{iii} emission at this wavelength across most epochs in our models supports previous claims of this species being at least partially responsible for the feature found in the spectra of both AT2017gfo \citep[][]{Hotokezaka.etal:23} and AT2023vfi \citep[][]{Levan.etal:24,Gillanders.Smartt:25}.

-We find a clear and persistent double-peaked Se\,\textsc{iii} feature in the 4 -- 6.4 $\mu$m range in the vast majority of our models across most epochs, noting that Se\,\textsc{iii} has been suggested as responsible for the 4.5 $\mu$m emission found in photometry of AT2017gfo \citep{Villar.etal:18,Kasliwal.etal:22}, and in the spectra of AT2023vfi \citep[][]{Hotokezaka.etal:22,Levan.etal:24,Gillanders.Smartt:25}.
+We find a clear and persistent double-peaked Se\,\textsc{iii} feature in the 4 -- 6.4 $\mu$m range in the vast majority of our models across most epochs, noting that Se\,\textsc{iii} has been suggested as responsible for the 4.5 $\mu$m emission found in photometry of AT2017gfo \citep{Villar.etal:18,Hotokezaka.etal:22,Kasliwal.etal:22}, and in the spectra of AT2023vfi \citep[][]{Levan.etal:24,Gillanders.Smartt:25}.
 This double-peaked feature is initially absent at early times in the heaviest models with $M_{\rm{ej}} = 0.05\, \Msol$, where instead we recover a single Se\,\textsc{i} emission peak centred on 5 $\mu$m.
 In general, we expect a transition from a single-peaked Se\,\textsc{i} feature to a double-peaked Se\,\textsc{iii} feature, the time at which this occurs varying depending on model and atomic data, particularly recombination rate.
 W\,\textsc{iii} has also been suggested as a candidate for the emission at 4.5 $\mu$m \citep{Hotokezaka.etal:22}.
 However, we find W\,\textsc{iii} to be subdominant with respect to Se\,\textsc{iii} in every model at every epoch, largely due to a much smaller elemental abundance.

-We do not reproduce the blackbody-like continuum as seen in AT2023vfi in any of our models, which may be due to the omission of key species with emission lines in the 3.5 -- 4.0 $\mu$m range, e.g. Ho\,\textsc{iii} and/or Re\,\textsc{iii} \citep[][]{Hotokezaka.etal:22}.
+We do not reproduce the Blackbody-like continuum as seen in AT2023vfi in any of our models.
 Considering the possibility of an optically thick `photosphere' creating this continuum, we argue that line opacity from lanthanides/actinides alone cannot produce such a feature in nebular phase KNe.
+To investigate this more quantitatively, we test a lanthanide-rich model with $v_{\rm{in}} = 0.02$c, finding that it is still optically thin in the NIR at 30\,d, and therefore does not produce an optically thick continuum.
+We therefore suggest that alternative sources of opacity which could yield an optically thick `photosphere', or otherwise different sources of low temperature, thermal emission, should be considered in future works.